 4. What Is an Inertial Frame?

 Special relativity is intended to apply only to inertial frames.
-Einstein's theory of special relativity is his 1905 theory of bodies that move in space and time.
-It is called "special" because it postulates the Lorentz-invariance of all physical law statements that hold in a special reference frames, called inertial frames.
+Einstein's theory of special relativity is his 1905 theory of bodies that move in space and time without the presence of gravity.
+It is called "special" because it postulates the Lorentz-invariance of all physical law statements that hold in a very special reference frame, called an "inertial frame."
 If we do not speak too precisely, we can say an inertial reference frame is a frame of reference in which Newton’s laws of motion are satisfied.
-That means that if you place a rock somewhere and don’t put any unbalanced external force on it, then the rock stays there forever; and if you give that rock a speed of 3 miles per hour, then from then on it will travel at 3 miles per hour until some force acts on it such as its hitting another rock.
+That means that if you place a rock somewhere and don’t put any unbalanced external force on it, then the rock stays there forever; and if you give that rock a speed of 3 miles per hour in some direction, then from then on it will travel at 3 miles per hour in that direction until some force acts on it such as its hitting another rock.
 Our reality isn’t so simple; inertial reference frames do not exist and Newton's laws of motion are not true.
 However, for small volumes (rather than the whole universe) and short times (rather than eternity) there can be frames that are approximately inertial.

 Suppose you've pre-selected your frame.
 How do you tell whether it is an inertial frame?
 The answer is that you check its laws of motion; you check that objects accelerate only when acted on by external forces.
 If no forces are present, then a moving object moves in a straight line.
 It doesn't curve; it coasts.
 And it travels equal distances in equal amounts of time.

 Any frame of reference moving at constant velocity relative to an inertial frame is also an inertial frame.
 A reference frame spinning relative to an inertial frame is never an inertial frame.